What to Expect After Giving Birth

 - Snacks– You’ll get hungry and you won’t want to move much.

-- Water– You need to stay hydrated whether you’re nursing or not.
+- Water– You need to stay hydrated whether you’re breastfeeding or formula feeding.
 It’s important that your bladder is filling and emptying itself.

 - Pads for heavy flow– These are a must!

 - Pillows for support– I liked having pillows all around me.
 It’s also good to have a pillow to hold onto for sneezing or coughing.
 I would pull the pillow into my belly so that the movement wasn’t as sudden after my c-section.

 - A chair you can get in and out of easily– If you had a c-section, moving isn’t easy after you’ve had major surgery.
 Make sure you have something with arms so that you can push yourself up more easily.
 For what it’s worth, I slept in the recliner for a week or two, simply because it was the easiest place to get in and out of.
 I couldn’t sleep in my bed because getting up by myself was nearly impossible.

 - Nursing pillow if you plan to nurse– Having a pillow that will position your baby where they need to be for a successful breastfeeding session.

 - Ice packs for your incision/ lower lady parts– I LOVED MY ICE PACKS!
 I really hated to take any pain meds because I was nursing, but I had just had major surgery and I needed to take care of myself.
 Ice is what allowed me to only take minimal pain meds for just a few days.